 #4 Create a legacy

-One of the greatest things we can do for our children is to create and live a purposeful, Christ-centered marriage.
+One of the greatest things you can do for your children is to create and live a purposeful, Christ-centered marriage.
 Children learn from what they see, and when they see a stable, loving marriage, it sets their expectations for their own marriages later on.
 What picture do your children see when they look at you?
 Is it what you want them to have in their own lives?

 The causes you believe in are also part of the big picture of your marriage.
 Don’t get sidetracked by small things you wish were different in light of what you can accomplish for God and people who may be hurting.